Prime Minister Trudeau's message to mark the start of Hanukkah

 Hello everyone, and happy Hanukkah.

-Today, Jewish communities in Canada and around the world will celebrate the first night of Hanukkah, the Festival of Lights.
+Tonight, Jewish communities in Canada and around the world will celebrate the first night of Hanukkah, the Festival of Lights.

-Despite our current hardships, Hanukkah is a time to reflect on life’s blessings.
+My friends, Hanukkah is a time to reflect on life’s blessings.

 Chag Hanukkah Sameach.